htoskov/Solar-Price-Checker/README.md

 ## Future Improvements

+- Improve syntax, add dynamic wait times until objects are present to speed up the application, as it is still raw version.
 - On the first run automatically inspect the user solar plantation and generate a config file for each inverter and a variable for power usage.
 - Automatically save hourly log with messages from each function in the software and send it via email to the user to monitor proper functioning.
 - Application could be made into a Web Application customized for each user if the project ever gets released to the market.